ENCODE-DCC/atac-seq-pipeline/docs/tutorial_sherlock.md

 ## For singularity users

+5. Add the following line to your BASH startup script (`~/.bashrc` or `~/.bash_profile`).
+    ```
+      module load system singularity
+    ```

-5. Pull a singularity container for the pipeline.
+6. Pull a singularity container for the pipeline.
 This will pull pipeline's docker container first and build a singularity one on `~/.singularity`.
+Stanford Sherlock does not allow building a container on login nodes.
+Wait until you get a command prompt after `sdev`.
     ```
+      $ sdev    # sherlock cluster does not allow building a container on login node
       $ SINGULARITY_PULLFOLDER=~/.singularity singularity pull docker://quay.io/encode-dcc/atac-seq-pipeline:v1.1
+      $ exit    # exit from an interactive node
     ```

-6. Run a pipeline for a SUBSAMPLED (1/400) paired-end sample of [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/).
+7. Run a pipeline for a SUBSAMPLED (1/400) paired-end sample of [ENCSR356KRQ](https://www.encodeproject.org/experiments/ENCSR356KRQ/).
     ```
       $ INPUT=examples/sherlock/ENCSR356KRQ_subsampled_sherlock.json
       $ java -jar -Dconfig.file=backends/backend.conf -Dbackend.default=slurm_singularity cromwell-34.jar run atac.wdl -i ${INPUT} -o workflow_opts/sherlock.json
     ```

-7. It will take about an hour.
+8. It will take about an hour.
 You will be able to find all outputs on `cromwell-executions/atac/[RANDOM_HASH_STRING]/`.
 See [output directory structure](output.md) for details.

-8. See full specification for [input JSON file](input.md).
+9. See full specification for [input JSON file](input.md).

-9. IF YOU WANT TO RUN PIPELINES WITH YOUR OWN INPUT DATA/GENOME DATABASE, PLEASE ADD THEIR DIRECTORIES TO `workflow_opts/sherlock.json`.
+10. IF YOU WANT TO RUN PIPELINES WITH YOUR OWN INPUT DATA/GENOME DATABASE, PLEASE ADD THEIR DIRECTORIES TO `workflow_opts/sherlock.json`.
 For example, you have input FASTQs on `/your/input/fastqs/` and genome database installed on `/your/genome/database/` then add `/your/` to `--bind` in `singularity_command_options`.
 You can also define multiple directories there.
 It's comma-separated.
     ```
       {
           "default_runtime_attributes" : {